EV1-312, ext. 45783

-Daniel is an economic geographer who is interested in ‘startup economies,’ digital media, equity finance, entrepreneurship, gender and sexuality, and emotions and affect in the workplace.
+Daniel is a feminist economic geographer who is interested in workplace culture, with a particular focus on startup economies and entrepreneurship.
+He also examines digital media, equity finance, entrepreneurship, gender and sexuality, and emotions and affect in the workplace.

 Key Areas of Graduate Supervision